 One of the most important aspects of treatment is addressing the underlying psychological issues that may contribute to drug use.
 Many people who struggle with drug abuse also suffer from depression, anxiety, or other mental health problems.
 Treating these underlying conditions can be an important step in recovery.

 There are many treatment centers that offer holistic medical care to patients struggling with drug abuse.
-The highly trained staff at these treatment facilities have heightened preventative measures and symptom screening protocols in place to help the individuals fight the withdrawal symptoms.
+The highly trained staff at these treatment facilities have heightened preventative measures and symptom screening protocols in place to help individuals fight withdrawal symptoms.

-The Medication-Assisted Treatment at Lantana Recovery is designed to treat the co-occurring disorders where the patient is simultaneously suffering from a mental disorder and substance abuse.
+The Medication-Assisted Treatment at Lantana Recovery is designed to treat co-occurring disorders where the patient is simultaneously suffering from a mental disorder and substance abuse.
 The patients are consistently monitored in our treatment facility during their control training which empowers them to fight concentration and intense cravings.
 We use the medication in conjunction with behavioral therapy and support groups to treat the underlying mental health issue in our patients.

-In response to covid-19, we have implemented physical distancing strategies, and the use of personal protective equipment items for both our staff and patients.
+In response to covid-19, we have implemented physical distancing strategies and the use of personal protective equipment items for both our staff and patients.
 Since our patients’ safety is our utmost priority, that is why we are continuously in contact with the local health department to stay updated about the latest health advisories.

-Our staff maintains proper distance with the patients and their visitors and provides hygiene guidance to contain the spread of the virus within our treatment center.
+Our staff maintains proper distance from the patients and their visitors and provides hygiene guidance to contain the spread of the virus within our treatment center.
 We also advise our patients to immediately dispose of the patient care supplies provided to them during the course of treatment.